funkygao/dbus/README.md

 ### TODO

-- [ ] some goroutine leakage
+- [ ] hot reload on config file changed
 - [ ] each Input have its own recycle chan, one block will not block others
-- [ ] hot reload on config file changed
 - [ ] pack.Payload reuse memory, json.NewEncoder(os.Stdout)
 - [ ] sharding binlog across the dbusd cluster
 - [ ] router finding matcher is slow